Scalable Community Detection Using Quantum Hamiltonian Descent and QUBO Formulation: Background

-Graph partition (GP), also known as graph clustering or community detection, is one fundamental task in graph theory and network science with the main goal of identifying groups of nodes within a graph that are more densely connected to each other than the rest.
-Applications of graph partition span various fields, such as social network analysis~\cite{azaouzi2019community}, biology~\cite{khawaja2024exploring}, computer networks, and recommendation systems~\cite{gasparetti2020community}.
+Community Detection (CD), also known as graph clustering or graph partition, is one fundamental task in graph theory and network science with the main goal of identifying groups of nodes within a graph that are more densely connected to each other than the rest.
+Applications of community detection span various fields, such as social network analysis~\cite{azaouzi2019community}, biology~\cite{khawaja2024exploring}, computer networks, and recommendation systems~\cite{gasparetti2020community}.
 Based on the definition of the nodes, applications, and the definition of a good partition.
-Various methods have been proposed, such as the modularity-based method~\cite{newman2004finding}, which aims to maximize modularity, which is a measure of the strength of the division of a network into partitions, spectral clustering, which involves the use the eigenvalues and eigenvectors of matrices like the Laplacian derived from the graph to identify group structures based on the network’s spectral properties and hierarchical clustering which use methods such as divisive clustering to build a hierarchy of partitions either by progressively merging nodes (bottom-up) or recursively splitting larger partitions (top-down) based on similarity measures.
+Various methods have been proposed, such as the modularity-based method~\cite{newman2004finding}, which aims to maximize modularity, which is a measure of the strength of the division of a network into communities, spectral clustering, which involves the use the eigenvalues and eigenvectors of matrices like the Laplacian derived from the graph to identify community structures based on the network’s spectral properties and hierarchical clustering which use methods such as divisive clustering to build a hierarchy of communities either by progressively merging nodes (bottom-up) or recursively splitting larger communities (top-down) based on similarity measures.